 b.
 Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please answer the two questions below: No (iv) Do you have appropriate consents for the discharge from your septic tank? (v) Do you have a maintenance contract for your septic tank?
 If you have answered yes, please give details of the company with which you have a maintenance contract: